chris-huxtable/nongrata/README.md

 # nongrata

-Aggregates multiple IP blacklists, validates each entry and outputs a new, sanitized, and reduced, newline delimited list.
+Aggregates multiple IP blacklists, validates each entry, and outputs a new, sanitized, and reduced, newline delimited list.

 `nongrata` is already very safe as it only connects to services you think are reputable.
-That being said we have to assume it has serious bugs in its own code and that the underlying libraries are exploitable.
-As such it is privilege separated, `chroot`ed, and on OpenBSD `pledge`d.
-In the event that someone attempts to exploit a bug they will have trouble, won't get far, or will outright kill the process.
+That being said the assumption has be that it  is exploitable are the underlying libraries.
+As such `nongrata` is privilege separated, `chroot`ed, and on OpenBSD `pledge`d.
+If someone attempts to exploit this software they will have trouble, won't get far, or will outright kill the process.

-Note: Currently only IPv4 addresses are supported.

 ## Installation